Sugar-Sweetened Beverages (SSBs) come in a variety of product types. Overconsumption has adverse health impacts, regardless of weight.

 - Ready-made cold teas and coffees

-Recent data from the Institut de la statistique du Québec show that 4 out of 10 Quebecers and 63% of youths aged 15 to 17 are regular consumers of sugar-sweetened beverages.
+- Recent data from the Institut de la statistique du Québec show that 4 out of 10 Quebecers are regular consumers of sugar-sweetened beverages.1

-- Soft drinks, fruit drinks and fruit juices contribute to the main source of sugar intake in the diet of 9-18 years old.8
+- Soft drinks, fruit drinks and fruit juices were the main source of sugar intake in the diet of 9-18 years old.5

 Type 2 diabetes

-- Important studies have established an association between regular consumption of soft drinks and the risk of type 2 diabetes among adults.23,24,25,26
+- Several studies establish an association between regular consumption of sugary drinks and the risk of type 2 diabetes among adults.15-17

-- sugary drinks are an important source of free sugars in the diet, a direct cause of tooth decay, especially when consumed between meals.31
+- Sugary drinks are one of the main sources of free sugars in the diet.
+It’s a direct cause of tooth decay, especially when consumed between meals.20

-The acidity of the vast majority of sugary and diet drinks causes dental erosion, an irreversible phenomenon that causes permanent damage, such as weakening of the enamel and hypersensitivity to cold, heat, sugar and touch.33
+- The acidity of the vast majority of sugary and diet drinks causes dental erosion.
+That phenomenon causes permanent damage, such as weakening of the enamel and hypersensitivity to cold, heat, sugar and touch.21

-The 4 Ps of marketing = product, price, placement (distribution) and promotion
+The 4 Ps of marketing are all taken advantage of: procduct, price, placement (distribution) and promotion.